 Quick Summary Learn why many companies focus on talent pipelines, and how to avoid the talent squeeze.5 mins Read

-Executives around the world all seem to agree: one of the biggest challenges they face is building and sustaining talent pipelines.
-In a recent survey of 300 companies conducted by Chief Executive magazine, respondents answered “finding the right number of leaders”, as their top challenge.
+Executives worldwide all seem to agree: one of the biggest challenges they face is building and sustaining a strong talent pipeline.
+In a survey of 300 companies conducted by Chief Executive magazine, respondents answered "finding the right number of leaders" as their top challenge.

 Human capital is fast replacing financial capital as the engine of economic prosperity.
-The winners in the race for talent will be those companies that develop global pipelines.
-Building and maintaining talent pipelines allows you to minimise economic and business risk and gain powerful intelligence to better attract, retain and manage top talent.
+The winners in the race for talent will be those companies who develop global talent pipelines.
+Building and maintaining a strong talent pipeline allows you to minimise economic and business risk and gain powerful intelligence to better attract, retain and manage top talent.